 The help that the #YoMeCorono initiative represents is of great importance since it is allowing to accelerate the scientific response that, without these resources, would be much slower.

-TEST & TREAT STRATEGY: DEAL AS SOON AS POSSIBLE
+TEST & TREAT STRATEGY: TREAT AS SOON AS POSSIBLE

-293 people with COVID-19 and 2.300 exposed people participated in the study and it has allowed us to demonstrate that the use of hydroxychloroquine after diagnosis (<5 days) does not contribute to improve symptoms or prevent the progression of the disease to stages of more gravity.
+293 people with COVID-19 and 2.300 exposed people participated in the study and it has allowed us to demonstrate that the use of hydroxychloroquine after diagnosis (<5 days) does not contribute to improving symptoms or preventing the progression of the disease to stages of more gravity.
 Likewise, the study of the contacts of infected patients also demonstrates the ineffectiveness of hydroxychloroquine (OHCQ) to prevent their infection.

 It is probable that the absence of OHCQ activity is due to the fact that, although it prevents entry into cells by endocytosis, there is another possible route, which is fusion, thanks to a membrane protease (serine protease) that is not inhibited by OHCQ.
 This hypothesis, not yet confirmed, was unknown at the beginning of the epidemic in March 2020 and has recently been generated with the "in vitro" studies that we have developed in collaboration with CReSA.